 Use one hand for the dipping and keep one hand clean, or you will spend all your time washing your hands.
 Continue this for all the strips till the baking tray is covered.

 Bake them in a pre-heated oven at 400 degrees F for 10 minutes till the crust is golden brown.

 Turn once and cook further for 10 minutes so that each side is browned evenly and the chicken is well cooked.
 Serve them hot with ketchup or any other dip of your choice and a side of salad.

-They are juicy, yummy and very healthy compared to the fried chicken that we normally eat out.
-They are prepared fresh at a fraction of cost of what you would spend eating out, and they are really tasty.
+These baked chicken strips are juicy, yummy and far healthier than fried chicken you may normally eat at a fast food restaurant.
+They’re prepared fresh at a fraction of the cost of what you’d spend eating out, and they are really tasty.
 Try it today!

 About the Writer: Rachna Parmar, an ardent blogger, enthusiastic cook and mom of two, is an editor at Livesnet.com, a site offering reviews of baby products and good parenting tips.
 Please visit Livesnet and read her wonderful articles on best cuisinart food processor and breville bje510xl juicer.